goatshriek/stumpless/README.md

 [project website](https://goatshriek.github.io/stumpless/), for both the C library as well as the other language bindings like C++.

+Stumpless also includes documentation in local installations in the form of `man` pages.
+Once you've installed the library, you can check the documentation for any header file (and the functions it contains) by running man with the name of the header with directories replaced with underscores, for example `man stumpless_log.h` to see documentation for functions that log simple string messages.

 There are also plenty of ways that you can reach out to the project team and broader community for support.
  * [Issues](https://github.com/goatshriek/stumpless/issues) and